pbdevpros/Cpp-image-alignment-2dcamera/README.md

 ### Implementation
 This project will fulfill it's requirements the following way:
 #### OOP
-There will be several classes used, ImageData (for reading, cropping and writing the images), Logger (generic logger class to assist in debug), MessageQueue (to allow for concurrent programming) and ImageDataPtr (for memory management).
+There will be several classes used, ImageData (for reading, cropping and writing the images), Logger (generic logger class to assist in debug), ProcessQueue (to allow for concurrent programming).
 #### File IO
 Input will be taken and parsed from a config file and output will be sent to a log file.
 #### Memory Management